oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 ### Deploy the traffic split

-So far all we've done is to create a service that generates 504 errors, we need to look at the traffic split to redirect some of the traffic for the original service to this new one.
+So far all we've done is to create a service that generates 504 errors, not much use by itself!
+We need to look at the traffic split to redirect some of the traffic for the original service to this new one.

 Let's look at the traffic split, below is the contents of fault-injector-traffic-split.yaml